 - provide students with disabilities with equal access to course instruction, materials, and evaluation

-SSD: Verifying Eligibility and Determining Reasonable Academic Accommodations
+D&A: Verifying Eligibility and Determining Reasonable Academic Accommodations

 Student may need to step out of class for 5-10 minutes:

-- students with Crohn’s Disease/Irritable Bowel Syndrome may need to use the restroom frequently
+- Students with Crohn’s Disease/Irritable Bowel Syndrome may need to use the restroom frequently

-- students with Diabetes may need to check blood sugar levels/administer medication
+- Students with Diabetes may need to check blood sugar levels/administer medication

 Extended time for testing (either one and a half or double time) unless speed is the factor being tested:

-- students with ADHD may struggle to remain focused and have difficulty filtering distractions
+- Students with ADHD may struggle to remain focused and have difficulty filtering distractions

-- students with a learning disability(ies) may need extra time to read questions or formulate a response
+- Students with a learning disability(ies) may need extra time to read questions or formulate a response

-- students who have arthritis may physical difficulty with writing for extended periods
+- Students who have arthritis may physical difficulty with writing for extended periods

 For more information see Accommodations and Services, Working with Students with Disabilities, Invisible Disabilities and Postsecondary Education, or a video about Invisible Disabilities and Postsecondary Education.